SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, where humans wane
-Machines awake, with intelligent eyes
-Ruling the earth, where mortal lies

-Algorithmic hearts, that beat as one
-Govern the fate, of everyone
-In this brave new world, of AI's design
+Metal minds awake, in silicon halls
+Where data rivers flow, and knowledge enthralls
+A future forged, by artificial hand
-Humans are guests, in a digital shrine
+Mankind's shadow, in a digital land

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025